fechisin/fechisin.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm a fourth-year physics PhD student at the University of Maryland studying condensed matter theory and quantum information.
 I'm especially interested in topological quantum matter.
-I'm advised by [Maissam Barkeshli](https://www.mbarkeshli.com/home) and [Alexey Gorshkov](https://groups.jqi.umd.edu/gorshkov/).
+I'm advised by [Maissam Barkeshli](https://www.mbarkeshli.com/home) and [Alexey Gorshkov](https://groups.jqi.umd.edu/gorshkov/) and you can explore my work in the [Research](https://fechisin.github.io/research/) tab.

 How did I get here?
 ======